openZH/bathing_water_quality_ZH/README.md

 <br>

-## 1. Bathing water quality ZH / Badewasserqualität ZH
+## 1. Bathing water quality in public bathing facilities on rivers and lakes in the Canton of Zurich / Badewasserqualität in öffentlichen Badeanstalten an Flüssen und Seen des Kantons Zürich

 **Data** <br>